Exploring ‘Shaktism’: Multimedia maven Durga Kainthola shares insights with LU’s Fine Arts students

 “It took years of intensive training, numerous academic achievements, and considerable time spent producing art before my pieces and distinct style began gaining recognition.
 The aspiration to become an artist cannot merely revolve around recognition.
 Aspiring artists must cultivate the patience to hone their craft and persevere throughout the journey,” she emphasised.

-Kainthola recounted that the invitation to speak at the Fine Arts College arose after members of the university’s faculty visited her gallery exhibition and were struck by her creations, motivating her to commit her time to this endeavour.
+Kainthola recounted that the invitation to speak at the College of Arts and Crafts arose after members of the university’s faculty visited her gallery exhibition and were struck by her creations, motivating her to commit her time to this endeavour.
 Kainthola’s portfolio comprises an eclectic array of artworks, spanning canvas compositions, metal and clay sculptures, paintings, inkjet prints, video art, and much more.

 “I take pride in the metal bikini crafted from bullets and armour, which stands as one of my notable pieces,” said Kainthola, also acknowledging a meticulously designed gun that forms a part of her display.
 Her ‘Shakti’ series encapsulates creations developed over the course of her entire artistic journey, embodying themes associated with feminine power and strength.